11 Metrics to Measure Your Marketing Success

 Outbound Marketing Lead Expenses

-Outbound campaigns have similar expenses too.
+Outbound campaigns have similar expenses, too.
 Consider your overhead, labor, distribution, and advertising costs in your calculations.

 4. Customer Lifetime Value

-The calculation for customer lifetime value (CLV) will vary somewhat based upon your business model.
+The calculation for customer lifetime value (CLV) will vary somewhat based on your business model.
 Oftentimes, it’s the product of an average sale multiplied by the average number of purchases a customer makes in a year and the average retention time.
 In these cases, you may be able to increase CLV by reaching out to existing customers to discuss additional products.

 Other business models involve subscriptions.
 In these cases, your CLV is the product of monthly subscription times the average retention rate.
 CLV can be boosted through customer loyalty programs and upgrading to the next tier of service.